kasinskas/react-native-media-query/README.md

 Adds support for media queries in react-native and react-native-web, which allows you to reuse styles between different platforms and form-factors, such as web, smart tvs, mobiles, tablets and native tvs.

-Triggers on device orientation changes and also works with next.js static generation or server-side rendering.
+This package also works with next.js static generation or server-side rendering.
 Since `react-native-media-query` creates css based media queries on web, it allows you to easily avoid flash of unstyled (or incorrectly styled) content on initial load.

 `:hover` and other pseudo classes should also work on web and other web based platforms, such as tizen, webOS and more.

+To trigger media queries on device orientation changes for native platforms, for now you will most likely need to update the state, because `react-native-media-query` has no listeners inside.
+Simple `useWindowDimensions` from `react-native`, or similar should work.
 # Installation

 `yarn add react-native-media-query`